Skip to main content

 • This ensures that session revocation is immediate and enforceable, even if the user's Keycloak session is still valid

-• The user must re-authenticate through the full login flow (Keycloak credentials + token exchange) to obtain a new session
+• The user must re-authenticate through the native login form at /login to obtain a new session

 Keycloak Instance Separation